stardev2022/coupon_system/README.md

 # coupon_system
-A coupon System is used for shops to add their promocodes which is used by client while ordering products
+A Template coupon System is used for shops to add their promocodes which is used by client while ordering products

 System Specification